Skip to main content

 throw new UnsuccessfulActionError('A message why the action failed');

-It will result in the failure of action with the given message.
+This will result in the action's failure with the given message.

 Summary